forfudan/MojoMiji/src/docs/move/examples.md

                 ~~~~~~~~^~~~~~~~~~~~
 ```

 This is another important and new feature of Mojo: the arguments cannot be modified at will within the body of a function.
 This is to avoid unintentional changes to the original variable that is passed into the function.
 If you intend to change the value of the argument within the function, you have to explicitly declare the argument as ***mutable***.
 This is done via several special keywords in the function signature.
 We will discuss this more in Chapter [Functions](../basic/functions).
-For now, we just add the keyword `mutable` in front of the argument `array`.
+For now, we just add the keyword `mut` in front of the argument `array`.
 By doing this, we tell Mojo that we want to modify the variable `array` by using this function.

 ```mojo
 def bubble_sort(mut array: List[Float64]):